redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 If you've defined a field with a type of `text` in your schema, you can perform full-text searches against it.
 The way a `text` field is searched is different from how a `string` is searched.
 A `string` can only be compared with `.equals()` and must match the entire string.
 With a `text` field, you can look for words within the string.

-A `text` field is optimized for human-readable text, like an essay or song lyrices.
+A `text` field is optimized for human-readable text, like an essay or song lyrics.
 It's pretty clever.
 It understands that certain words (like *a*, *an*, or *the*) are common and ignores them.
 It understands how words are grammatically similar and so if you search for *give*, it matches *gives*, *given*, *giving*, and *gave* too.
 And it ignores punctuation.

 Let's add a route that does full-text search against our `personalStatement` field: